R1413/courses/csci5622/exam/final_info.md

 - probabilistic interpretation of regression models
 - generalities of how weights are estimated
 - interpretation of the weights in regression models
-- **WON'T** ask you about material on solving for regularized regression weights (Lecture 9 in-class notebook)

 **Regularization**
 - the point of regularization